Skip to main content

 AROUND THE YARD

 Be a righteous Lawnmower Man.
 Using a reel-style push mower instead of a power mower will reduce carbon dioxide emissions by 80 pounds per year.
 Gas mowers are also notorious sources of air pollution.
 The best global-warming solution for your lawn is to start converting it to a permaculture-based backyard habitat that does not need to be mowed at all!
-Learn more from the National Wildlife Federation.
+The National Wildlife Federation has tips on how to make your back yard climate- and critter-friendly.
+Along the same lines, doing some "grass to garden" conversion can help you move from demanding lawn to delicious vegetables.
+Read more in the "Grow Your Own" section of our Food Crisis article.

 Less power, more exercise.
 Hanging up your weed whackers, leaf blowers, and other gasoline- and electricity-powered yard devices in favor of rakes, brooms, hedge shears, grass clippers, and other manual implements of yard care will not only avoid carbon dioxide, it will reduce other air pollutants and help you with your exercise routine.